 <p>用户评论:{{ user_input }}</p>

-So, the browser will display it as plain text rather than executing JavaScript code, effectively preventing XSS attacks.This default mechanism is the first line of defense provided by Anqi CMS for website security, greatly reducing the risk of security vulnerabilities due to negligence.
+This will display the browser as plain text, not executing JavaScript code, thereby effectively preventing XSS attacks.This default mechanism is the first line of defense that Anqicms provides for website security, greatly reducing the risk of security vulnerabilities caused by negligence.

 When do you need to force non-escaping of HTML content?

-Although automatic escaping ensures security, in certain specific scenarios, we may need to display content that has been confirmed safe and contains HTML tags.For example, the article details, product descriptions, or some strictly reviewed custom HTML snippets written by the website administrator through the rich text editor in the background.If this content is also escaped, the original formatting and style will be lost, resulting in poor display.
+Although automatic escaping ensures security, in certain specific scenarios, we may need to display content that has been confirmed safe and contains HTML tags.For example, website administrators write article details, product descriptions, or some strictly reviewed custom HTML fragments through the rich text editor in the background.If this content is also escaped, the original formatting and style will be lost, resulting in poor display.

 <div>文章内容:{{ archiveContent|safe }}</div>

-When is it necessary to manually escape HTML content or control the escaping area?
+When do you need to manually escape HTML content or control the escaping area?

 {# 默认行为下,以下内容会被自动转义 #}